What Is a Procurement Manager? Role, Skills, Salary & Career Path

 What does a procurement manager do?

 A procurement manager oversees how an organization sources and purchases goods and services.
 Responsibilities include vendor selection (via RFPs and competitive sourcing), contract negotiation, supplier relationship management, spend analysis, compliance management, and supply chain risk mitigation.
-In modern organizations, procurement managers are strategic business partners, not just buyers.

 What is the difference between a procurement manager and a purchasing manager?

 Purchasing manager typically refers to a more operational, transactional role focused on placing orders and managing inventory.
 Procurement manager implies a broader, more strategic scope covering vendor strategy, risk management, and spend optimization.
-The two titles are often used interchangeably, with the trend toward “procurement” reflecting the function’s growing strategic importance.

 What qualifications do you need to be a procurement manager?